How to Create a Startup Growth Strategy That’s Built for Sustained Success

 This might seem like a very obvious first step for any business, but you’d be surprised to see how many would-be business owners tried to build a successful business without first making sure that there were enough people out there willing to pay for their products or services to justify the companies existence.

-Obviously, you should do the legwork to find out whether or not your product or service will sell before you start taking any bigger steps.
-This means that you are going to have to do research to find out if a market exists for your idea.
-Survey the related business landscape to see if there are already businesses doing something similar, find out how successful they are, and determine whether there are ways that you could improve upon or reinvent the products or services they are offering in order to justify entering the race.
+Obviously, you should do the legwork to determine whether your product or service will sell before you start taking any bigger steps.
+This means that you are going to have to research to find out if a market exists for your idea.
+Survey the related business landscape to see if there are already businesses doing something similar, find out how successful they are, and determine whether there are ways that you could improve upon or reinvent the products or services they are offering to justify entering the race.

-This initial research phase is all about deciding whether or not your business idea stands a chance of succeeding.
-And that doesn’t mean that it has to be a revolutionary idea that the world has never seen before.
-It simply means that there must be enough people willing to pay you money for your product or service in order to make it profitable.
+This initial research phase is about deciding whether your business idea stands a chance of succeeding.
+And that doesn’t mean it has to be a revolutionary idea the world has never seen before.
+It simply means that there must be enough people willing to pay you for your product or service to make it profitable.

 For example, if your town has tons of pizza places that are all doing very well, opening a pizza place of your own might still be a really good idea.
 Why?
 Because the market has proven that there is no shortage of people in your area who really like pizza, so why not take your slice of the action?